Parenting Feature Articles

 Books and puzzles are also considered toys and should be readily available to children.
 Plain paper and crayons can be helpful in developing a child's creative skills.

 The simpler the toy the better.
 A toy should be versatile and flexible for a variety of uses.
 Toys need adult supervision, but should need little, if any, adult instruction.
 Toys should not be purchased with the idea of allowing the child to "grow into" the toy.
 Follow the age guidelines found on the toy packages and labels.
-These guidelines take into consideration a child's age, physical size, skill level, and safety concerns.
+These guidelines take into consideration a child's age, physical size, skill level and safety concerns.
 Many toys designed for older children may not be safe for infants and toddlers.
-These toys may have small pieces, which can be swallowed, or mechanisms too complicated for the young child.
+These toys may have small pieces that can be choking hazards or they may have mechanisms that are too complicated for the young child.

-The Consumer Products Safety Commission provides safety and recall information for all toys sold in the United States on their website http://www.cpsc.gov/.
+The Consumer Products Safety Commission provides safety and recall information for all toys sold in the United States on their website cpsc.gov.

 There is no way to ensure that every toy purchased will be the best toy.
 Be considerate of the child's age, interests and current developmental needs and you will come closer to selecting a toy that is the best fit.
 A list of activity ideas for children based on their special interests can be found in the publication Nurturing Children’s Talents (GH6127).